Privacy Policy

 Payment Details

-When you book any sessions with me you will pay through either Stripe or PayPal.
+When you book any sessions with me or buy any products/courses, you will pay through Stripe.
 I don’t see any card or bank details at all.
 Stripe is GDPR compliant, more details here:https://stripe.com/privacy-center/legal.
-PayPal have binding corporate rules which, I understand, means they have adequate safeguards in line with GDPR.
-You can read their privacy policy here: https://www.paypal.com/webapps/mpp/ua/privacy-full

 Email Marketing